hgroman/scrapersky-backend/Documentation/README.md

 **Welcome to the clean, essential ScraperSky documentation.**

-This directory contains the core architectural knowledge, operational procedures, and development guidelines extracted from comprehensive codebase analysis.
+This directory contains the core architectural knowledge, operational procedures, and development guidelines.

-**Philosophy:** Code speaks for itself.
+**Philosophy:** Code is truth.
 Documentation explains **why**, not **what**.
-Show AI the code to copy, don't rely on docs to guide it.
+Show AI the code to understand what; read docs to understand why.

 ---